gae-init/gae-init-docs/main/templates/faq/faq.md

 #### Why do I need Node.js?

-To install some dependences like CoffeeScript, LESS, UglifyJS and Grunt.
+To install some dependences like CoffeeScript, LESS, UglifyJS, Grunt and Bower.
 They are all installed inside the project's directory.

 #### Why CoffeeScript?